This post may contain affiliate links. Read our disclosure policy here.

 That covers the basics: heat, food, light.

 The above is simply the additions for winter that we have added to our regular Emergency Preparedness Kit.
-Of course I would still recommend having all the regular basics (flashlights, weather radio, first aid kit, ect).
+Of course, I would still recommend having all the regular basics (flashlights, weather radio, first aid kit, etc).
+You can learn all about Weather Radios here…everyone should have one!

 What is in your winter emergency survival kit that I forgot to mention here?
 Do you have any of these things already?